Extensions of characters in type D and the inductive McKay condition, I: Abstract

 \section{Abstract}

-{This is a contribution to the study of $\Irr(G)$ as an $\Aut(G)$-set for $G$ a finite quasi-simple group.
-Focusing on the last open case of groups of Lie type $\tD$ and $^2\tD$, a crucial property is the so-called condition $A'(\infty)$ expressing that diagonal automorphisms and graph-field automorphisms of $G$ have transversal orbits in $\Irr(G)$.
-This is part of the stronger $A(\infty)$ condition introduced in the context of the reduction of the McKay conjecture to a question on quasi-simple groups.
+{This is a contribution to the study of $\Irr(G)$ as an $\Aut(G)$-set for $G$ a finite quasisimple group.
+Focusing on the last open case of groups of Lie type $\tD$ and $^2\tD$, a crucial property is the so-called $A'(\infty)$ condition expressing that diagonal automorphisms and graph-field automorphisms of $G$ have transversal orbits in $\Irr(G)$.
+This is part of the stronger $A(\infty)$ condition introduced in the context of the reduction of the McKay conjecture to a question about quasisimple groups.
 Our main theorem is that a minimal counter-example to condition $A(\infty)$ for groups of type $\tD$ would still satisfy $A'(\infty)$.
 This will be used in a second paper to fully establish $A(\infty)$ for any type and rank.
 The present paper uses Harish-Chandra induction as a parametrization tool.
-We give a new, more effective proof of the theorem of Geck and Lusztig ensuring that cuspidal characters of arbitrary standard Levi subgroups of $G=\tD_{ l,\mathrm{sc}}(q)$ extend to their stabilizers in the normalizer of that Levi subgroup.
-This allows to control the action of automorphisms on these extensions.
-From there Harish Chandra theory leads naturally to a detailed study of associated relative Weyl groups and other extendibility problems in that context.}
+We give a new, more effective proof of the theorem of Geck and Lusztig ensuring that cuspidal characters of any standard Levi subgroup of $G=\tD_{ l,\mathrm{sc}}(q)$ extend to their stabilizers in the normalizer of that Levi subgroup.
+This allows us to control the action of automorphisms on these extensions.
+From there, Harish-Chandra theory leads naturally to a detailed study of associated relative Weyl groups and other extendibility problems in that context.}

 {School of Mathematics and Natural Sciences University of Wuppertal, Gau\ss str.
 20, 42119 Wuppertal, Germany, }\subjclass{ 20C20 (20C33 20C34)} { { }}